Stop Making Decisions Based on Other People’s Opinions

 Basing your decisions on other people’s opinions is a good way to find yourself dissatisfied and unfulfilled.

-However, you may have some rationale for why you would do this.
 Most decisions you make have a ripple effect – sparking a chain of events that can affect others.
+This can bring a level of awareness, which is great, and it can also bring hesitation, doubt, and worry.

 When you come from a place of fear, you hesitate to make a decision.
 The fear is allowed to spiral into an endless game of “what if?” – worrying that others will dislike your idea, that you’re not qualified to make the decision, or in the worst case scenario, that the decision will blow up in your face.